Acts 1: Locations

-Introduction (1:1–5)
+Introduction (verses 1–5)

 The beginning of the book offers a conventional opening statement containing the name of the addressee, Theophilus, and a brief reminder of the content of the "former account" (the Gospel of Luke) by the same author.

 Verses 1–3

 ^{1}The former account I made, O Theophilus, of all that Jesus began both to do and teach, ^{2}until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen, ^{3}to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God.